KyaMovVM/KyaMovVM.github.io/README.md

 - **api.html** – placeholder interface for viewing backend logs.
 - **docs.html** – minimal API documentation.

-All pages include a menu entry to show a transparent UML overlay with a placeholder diagram.
+Each page includes a menu entry to show a transparent UML overlay with a simple architecture diagram (`uml-diagram.svg`).
 ## Backend script
 `backend_tools.py` connects to a host via SSH and performs HTTP GET requests.
 It is only an example, credentials must be updated before use.